-Below is the riding habit worn by Lady Mary Crawley when she first meets Matthew Crawley.
+As seen in the screenshots from the TV series (right) worn by the actresses, below are the costumes on display at Cheekwood.
+First is the riding habit worn by Lady Mary Crawley when she first meets Matthew Crawley.
 It has a skirt split at the front and back, and is worn over jodhpurs to ensure modesty.
 The jacket is long and made from twill, a tough wool that offered protection from thorns.
 The tight cut and shorter corset helped the rider keep a straight back while galloping.

 The next exhibit image is the costume worn by Violet Crawley, Dowager Countess of Grantham in season one.
 This two-piece silk day dress is set off with jewelry and a netted toque hat.
 The shape of the dress is dictated by the S-bend corset, so-called because it accentuates the bosom, squeezes the figure in at the waist and pushes out at the back, as did the bustle before it.
 The Dowager Countess wears purple because she is in half-mourning for relatives lost on the Titanic.